jennyplunkett/edge-impulse-omniverse-ext/README.md

 Open this folder using Visual Studio Code.
 It will suggest you to install few extensions that will make python experience better.

-Look for "omni.example.apiconnect" extension in extension manager and enable it.
+Look for "edgeimpulse.dataingestion" extension in extension manager and enable it.
 Try applying changes to any python files, it will hot-reload and you can observe results immediately.

 Alternatively, you can launch your app from console with this folder added to search path and your extension enabled, e.g.:

 ```
-> app\omni.code.bat --ext-folder exts --enable company.hello.world
+> app\omni.code.bat --ext-folder exts --enable edgeimpulse.dataingestion
 ```

 # App Link Setup